AnneMartheH/IPC_HOMEWORK_2/README.md

 # IPC_HOMEWORK_2

 To run the files in this cluster you have to upload the file an the related pbs file to the unitn cluster.
-Then you hav eto run the related file by typing this instructions:
+The path in the pbs files have to be changed to were your files lie.
+Then you have to run the related file by typing this instructions:

 -qsub filename.pbs